 HMPL-689 is a novel, highly selective and potent small molecule inhibitor targeting the isoform phosphoinositide 3’-kinase delta (PI3Kδ), a key component in the B-cell receptor signaling pathway.
 We have designed HMPL-689 with superior PI3Kδ isoform selectivity, in particular to not inhibit PI3Kɣ (gamma), to minimize the risk of serious infection caused by immune suppression.
-HMPL-689’s strong potency, particularly at the whole blood level, also allows for reduced daily doses to minimize compound related toxicity, such as the high level of liver toxicity observed with the approved first generation PI3Kδ inhibitor.
-HMPL-689’s pharmacokinetic properties have been found to be favorable with expected good oral absorption, moderate tissue distribution and low clearance in preclinical pharmacokinetic studies.
+HMPL-689’s strong potency, particularly at the whole blood level, also allows for reduced daily doses to minimize compound related toxicity, such as the high level of liver toxicity observed with the first-generation PI3Kδ inhibitor.
+HMPL-689’s pharmacokinetic properties have been found to be favorable with good oral absorption, moderate tissue distribution and low clearance in pre-clinical pharmacokinetic studies.
 We also expect HMPL-689 will have low risk of drug accumulation and drug-to-drug interaction.
 Given this, we believe that HMPL-689 has the potential to be a global best-in-class PI3Kδ agent.
 We currently retain all rights to HMPL-689 worldwide.

-HMPL-453 is a potential first-in-class novel, highly selective and potent small molecule that targets fibroblast growth factor receptor (FGFR) 1/2/3, a sub-family of receptor tyrosine kinases.
+HMPL-453 is a novel, potential first-in-class, highly selective and potent small molecule inhibitor that targets fibroblast growth factor receptor (FGFR) 1/2/3, a sub-family of receptor tyrosine kinases.
 Aberrant FGFR signaling has been found to be a driving force in tumor growth (through tissue growth and repair), promotion of angiogenesis and resistance to anti-tumor therapies.
 To date, there are no approved therapies specifically targeting the FGFR signaling pathway.
 In pre-clinical studies, HMPL-453 demonstrated superior kinase selectivity and safety profile as well as strong anti-tumor potency, as compared to drug candidates in the same class.
 Abnormal FGFR gene alterations are believed to be the drivers of tumor cell proliferation in several solid tumor settings.
 We currently retain all rights to HMPL-453 worldwide.